ashish4122/Image-Resolution-enhancer/README.md

 The goal of this project is to upscale and improve the quality of low resolution images.

-Since the code is no longer actively maintained, it will be archived on 2025-01-03.

 This project contains Keras implementations of different Residual Dense Networks for Single Image Super-Resolution (ISR) as well as scripts to train these networks using content and adversarial loss components.